TMS Community ROAR Report

 Be the Change

-The start of the 22-23 school year has been filled with excitement, engagement, and high expectations.
-We are proud of the way our students have started this school year; all have been adhering to our new TMS Norms.
+The start of the 23-24 school year has been filled with excitement, engagement, and high expectations.
+We are proud of the way our students have started this school year; all have been adhering to our TMS Norms and the FCPS Code of Conduct.
 In every classroom, students are expected to adhere to the following expectations: